-Naming convention aside, what hasn’t changed are the things that continue to make the Atom Hoody and Atom Jacket, in all its iterations, one of our favorite Arc’teryx products: high-performance synthetic insulation that works as either a midlayer or outer layer for both casual wear and higher-output activities.
-But with three versions - Atom Heavyweight (formerly called the Atom AR), Atom, and Atom SL/Atom Lightweight - to choose from, it’s important to understand their differences as well as the ideal uses of each.
+Naming conventions aside, what hasn’t changed are the things that continue to make the Atom, in all its iterations, one of our favorite Arc’teryx products: high-performance synthetic insulation that works as either a midlayer or outer layer for both casual wear and higher-output activities.
+But with three versions - Atom Heavyweight (formerly called the Atom AR), Atom, and Atom SL - to choose from, it’s important to understand their differences as well as the ideal uses of each.

 Bottom line: The Atom Hoody is a versatile and comfortable midweight insulated jacket that provides a winning combination of warmth and breathability during colder weather.
-The Atom SL (men's) / Atom Lightweight (women's) Hoody takes a more minimalist approach, making it a more breathable but significantly less warm option for high-output activities during chilly spring and summer outings.
-If you want a fall, winter and spring performer, go with the Atom.
-If you need something to keep you warm during chilly spring, summer and early fall outings, opt for the Lightweight/SL.
+The Atom SL takes a noticeably more minimalist approach, making it a more breathable but significantly less warm option for high-output activities during chilly spring and summer outings.

-Before we get any further, here’s how Arc’teryx compares the two: https://arcteryx.com/us/en/compare/X000007487/X000005409
+Before we go any further, here’s how Arc’teryx compares the Atom Hoody to the Atom SL Hoody.

 At a glance